dscalzi/HeliosLauncher/docs/MicrosoftAuth.md

 ## Requesting whitelisting from Microsoft

 1. Ensure you have completed every step of this doc page.
-2. Fill [this form](https://aka.ms/mce-reviewappid) with required informations.
+2. Fill [this form](https://aka.ms/mce-reviewappid) with required information.
 Remember this is a new appID for approval.
 You can find both the Client ID and the Tenant ID on the overview page in the Azure Portal.
 3. Give Microsoft some time to review your app.
 4. Once receiving Microsoft's approval, wait up to 24 hours to allow changes to apply.